Nick McKenzie: Corruption

-On 15 June 2020, Premier Dan Andrews sacked Somyurek from his cabinet and referred Somyurek's conduct to the Independent Broad-based Anti-corruption Commission for further investigation.
-Andrews also wrote to the National Executive of the Australian Labor Party (ALP) to seek the termination of Somyurek's party membership.
+On 15 June 2020, premier Daniel Andrews sacked Somyurek from his cabinet and referred Somyurek's conduct to the Independent Broad-based Anti-corruption Commission for further investigation.
+Andrews also wrote to the National Executive of the Australian Labor Party to seek the termination of Somyurek's party membership.
 Later that day, the Labor Party's national president, Wayne Swan, confirmed that Somyurek had resigned his membership and there would "never be a place for Somyurek in the ALP ever again".

 Sports

-A 2012 interview McKenzie conducted with sports scientist Steven Dank was used by Australia's anti-doping agency ASADA in its controversial doping case against the Essendon Football Club.
+A 2012 interview McKenzie conducted with sports scientist Steven Dank was used by the Australian Sports Anti-Doping Authority in its controversial doping case against the Essendon Football Club.

+Disability care

 In 2014, a news story by McKenzie on Four Corners into abuse in disability care homes led to a Victorian Ombudsman inquiry and a federal senate inquiry, which recommended a royal commission that was later announced by the Morrison government.

 Foreign interference

-His 2017 Four Corners documentary program Power and Influence reported that ASIO had warned Australian political parties about receiving donations from two men, billionaires Huang Xiangmo and Chau Chak Wing.
+His 2017 Four Corners documentary program "Power and Influence" reported that ASIO had warned Australian political parties about receiving donations from two men, billionaires Huang Xiangmo and Chau Chak Wing.
 It also reported that former Trade Minister Andrew Robb had been hired on a A$880,000 yearly consultancy by a company closely linked to the Chinese government.
 The story was a catalyst for Australia's controversial counter foreign interference laws and later led to the resignation of senator Sam Dastyari over his dealings with Huang.
-Huang was expelled from Australia by ASIO on security grounds, but denied the allegations about him, while Chau Chak Wing commenced defamation proceedings.
+Huang was expelled from Australia by ASIO on security grounds, but denied the allegations about him, while Wing commenced defamation proceedings.

 War crimes

 In 2017, McKenzie and veteran reporter Chris Masters produced several reports detailing allegations that Australia's special forces committed war crimes in Afghanistan.
 They reported that Victoria Cross recipient Ben Roberts-Smith was under investigation by the federal police and the military inspector general.
 Roberts-Smith attacked the claims as unfounded and sued McKenzie and Masters for defamation.

 The trial began in Sydney in June 2021 and was named by media outlets as the 'defamation trial of the century'.
-Justice Anthony Besanko—who was appointed to the Federal Court of Australia in 2006—presided over the civil trial.
-It was the first time a court had assessed accusations of war crimes by Australian forces.
-The trial lasted 110 days and cost an estimated $30m.
+Justice Anthony Besanko presided over the civil trial.
+It was the first time an Australian court had assessed allegations of war crimes by Australian forces.
+The trial lasted 110 days and cost an estimated $30 million.
 In June 2023, the case against McKenzie and Masters was dismissed after Besanko ruled that four of the six murder allegations—all of which were denied by Roberts-Smith—were substantially true.
-Besanko found the newspaper had not proven two of the murder allegations; however, found that Roberts-Smith's "reputation has been lowered so far ... that two unproven allegations of battlefield murder weren't enough to defame him".
+Besanko found the newspaper had not proven two of the murder allegations; however, it also found that Roberts-Smith's "reputation has been lowered so far ... that two unproven allegations of battlefield murder weren't enough to defame him".

 The Afghanistan Human Rights and Democracy Organisation praised the investigative journalism for "uncovering the truth and raising public awareness" about the war crimes allegations.